TedHusted/awake/awake.md/awake.md

 Idisi: Yes.
 Once the Meks were inactive, we put them together in a shielded room.

 Unit: I don’t detect any other Meks nearby.
 We seem to be safe.

+Idisi: How are the Meks able to change from one form to another.

+Unit: Our nannite construction lets us transform ourselves as easily as you change the order of words in a sentence.

 Idisi: Why are you helping us?
 You mentioned the majority?